Operational Readiness

 Use this as a preparedness checklist for owners, evidence, telemetry, patch windows, exceptions, reporting, and follow-up cadence.

-Readiness rule: a vulnerability workflow is ready when the team knows who decides, who patches, who validates exposure, who hunts, who accepts risk, and how follow-up is tracked.
+Readiness rule: a vulnerability workflow is ready when the team knows who decides, who patches, who validates exposure, who reviews scanner context, who hunts, who accepts risk, and how proof quality is tracked.

 People